euangoodbrand/Learning_From_Noisy_NIDS_Data/README.md

 ## Citation

-If you find this implementation helpful for your research, please consider citing the original paper:
+If you find this implementation helpful for your research, please consider citing the original papers:

 ```bash
 @INPROCEEDINGS{10179453,